brentp/somalier/README.md

 ## VCF

-`somalier` can `extract` from a multi or single-sample VCF.
+`somalier` can `extract` from a multi or single-sample VCF or a GVCF.
 This will be much faster, in cases where it's available, this would look like:

 ```